LawnGnome/niri-taskbar/README.md

 ## Installation

+If you package niri-taskbar for another distro/OS, please let me know and I'll update the README.

+### Arch Linux

+@coreymwamba has kindly packaged this as [the `waybar-niri-taskbar` package in the AUR][aur].

+### From source

+Users of other distributions and OSes will need to build from source.

-At the moment, this needs to built from source.
-(If you do package it for a distro, let me know and I'll update the README.)
+At the moment, this needs to built from source. distro, let me know and I'll update the README.)

 ### Requirements